-Moses exist and he was identified as a biblical character whose existence was actual.
+Moses exist and was identified as a biblical character whose existence was actual.
 According to information from Biblical Archaeology, the report proving this was released in part during March and April 2014.
 One aspect of the document, which has already been presented, shows lesser-known Bible characters who have been the subject of many studies and can be identified as authentic.

 A study by Purdue University confirmed the existence of 50 people mentioned in the Old Testament stories.
 The report, signed by researcher Lawrence Mykytiuk, includes the kings of Israel and the kings of Mesopotamia as characters whose existence has been confirmed, the Acontecer Cristiano portal informs us.